SSR framework for Svelte 5 + Bun with islands-based selective hydration

 Proxy

-Behind a reverse proxy (load balancer, CDN, ngrok), the connection Bun sees is from the proxy, not the client. proxy options tell the framework how to recover the public origin (used by the CSRF check) and the real client IP (returned by getClientAddress() on the request context) from forwarded headers.
+proxy tells the framework how to recover the public origin (used by the CSRF check) and the real client IP (returned by getClientAddress() on the request context) from forwarded headers.
+Behind a load balancer, CDN, or tunnel, the connection Bun sees is the proxy, not the client.

 await Mochi.serve({